marancibia/marancibia.github.io/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/dstore-script-repo/dstore-script-repo.md

   ![Lab 4 Task 10 screen](images/lab4-task10.png " ")

-## Task 11: Create Scripts in Repository
+## Task 11: Create scripts in repository
 Follow the flow of the notebook by scrolling to view and run each paragraph of this lab.

 Scroll down to the beginning of Task 11.